 Information on individual characteristics in the micro data allow us to assess the role of childcare needs, industry and occupation, and other factors in generating gender differences during the pandemic recession.
 Regarding childcare, we find that the impact on the gender gap is largest among parents with school-age children, pointing to the role of school closures.
-As Figure 2 shows, in the United States the impact of the childcare channel is large.
+As Figure 2 suggests, in the United States the impact of the childcare channel is large.
 We find large gender gaps in labor supply response among parents of school-age children, even in countries where the overall gender gap in the impact of the pandemic is small, such as Spain.
 Beyond childcare, industry and occupation effects account for another sizeable part of the gender gap in the impact of the crisis.
 Nevertheless, childcare, industry, and occupation are not the only channels at work: even when controlling for industry and occupation and considering only workers without children, we still find large gender gaps in several countries.
 For the United States, a decomposition analysis shows that the childcare and industry/occupation channels each account for a little less than 20 percent of the gender gap in terms of hours worked, with the remainder due to other factors.
+Understanding these additional factors behind the pervasive gender gap in the pandemic recession is an important challenge for future research.

 We also analyze other dimensions of heterogeneity.
 A factor that matters a lot in the United States, Canada, and Spain is single parenthood: both hours and employment decline by more for single compared to married mothers.
 Much of the single-married divide disappears when controlling for industry and occupation, implying that the kind of jobs that single mothers hold matter.
-We do not find significant differences between married and single mothers in the other countries, although this result is inconclusive due to relatively few observations of single mothers in the Netherlands and Germany.
+We do not find significant differences between married and single mothers in the other countries.